SainsburyWellcomeCentre/aeon_docs/src/reference/acquisition/camera.md

 ##### Subjects
 Events and commands from the camera are collected from and published to `Subjects`.
 Here you set the names used for these `Subjects` to identify events and triggers for this specific camera.
-Each of these `Subjects` is published and becomes accessible in the bonsai editor's toolbox anywhere in the workflow using its name.
+Each of these `Subjects` is published and becomes accessible in the Bonsai editor's toolbox anywhere in the workflow using its name.

 ###### Device event subjects
 | Subject name    | Type     | Description                                                          |